CarltonW/CarltonW.GitHub.io/_posts/2020-04-06-Using-AWS-Config-to-monitor-resources.md

 <br>
 <center>Once you choose the <i>restricted-common-ports</i> rule you'll be giving the option to change settings within that rule as listed below.
-In this demo I'm only changing a few fields.
-I also removed some of the other ports that are monitored by default.</center>
+In this demo I'm only changing a few fields.<br> I also removed some of the other ports that are monitored by default.</center>
 [ ![AWS Config rule setup](/img/AWSConfig/aws-console-config-rulesetup1-small.png "AWS Config rule setup") ](/img/AWSConfig/aws-console-config-rulesetup1.png "AWS Config rule setup")<center><i>Click on image to see larger version</i></center>